 His research is mainly within the fields of applied health economics and population health, covering topics such as under-nutrition, living conditions of tea garden workers, social determiants of diseases, health and nutritional status of tribal populations, inequality in health and health care, burden of out-of-pocket payments for health care, impact evaluation of health insurance programmes, measuring progress of universal health coverage, social exclusion and new health financing arrangements and access to medicine.

-His research has been published in leading national and international journals such as Economic and Political Weekly, PLoS Medicine, Global Public Health: an International Journal for Research, Policy and Practice, Margin-the Journal of Applied Economic Research, SAGE Open and International Journal of Health Policy and Management.
+His research has been published in leading national and international journals such as Economic and Political Weekly, PLOS One, PLoS Medicine, Global Public Health: an International Journal for Research, Policy and Practice, Margin-the Journal of Applied Economic Research and SAGE Open.

 He also served as the article editor for SAGE Open, reviewer for EPW.
 Besides, he reviewed manuscripts for World Development, Journal of South Asian Development, PLOS ONE, BMC Health Services Research, BMC International Health and Human Rights, Sarvekshana-the journal of NSSO and Indian Journal of Medical Research.

 Google Scholar Citations:

 My page on google scholar citations

 Health care financing including evaluation of health insurance schemes